BaumerEDV/mydnightsun/featureTracking.md

 ## Roadstops / Immediate Goals
-- make that file horizontally navigable in the TUI as a single screen application
-- load filters from a file
 - apply filters
 - add coloring to filters and display those colors
+- load filters from a file
+- jump to start of line horizontally

 ## Technical Tasks
 - CI tests